-- Represent the Council on the Minnesota Freight Advisory Committee (MFAC) and its Executive Committee - Support MnDOT and the University of Minnesota, Center for Transportation Studies in planning the Annual Freight & Logistics Symposium program. - Coordinate with MnDOT on regional and state freight policy directives and Metro Freight Initiative strategies implementation and the Urban Freight Perspective. - In collaboration with MnDOT, explore possible performance measures and related data needs for monitoring performance of regional freight corridors in long-range transportation plans. - Provide assistance to the Council's Thrive Economic Competitiveness Implementation Team. - Provide technical assistance to MnDOT in freight project programming and selection processes. - Support integration of freight needs in land use and transportation planning work of the Council, including updates to Regional Solicitation scoring criteria and technical assistance to local agencies, as needed.
+- Represent the Council on the Minnesota Freight Advisory Committee (MFAC) and its Executive Committee - Support MnDOT and the University of Minnesota, Center for Transportation Studies in planning the Annual Freight & Logistics Symposium program. - Coordinate with MnDOT on regional and state freight policy directives and Metro Freight Initiative strategies implementation and the Urban Freight Perspective. - In collaboration with MnDOT, explore possible performance measures and related data needs for monitoring performance of regional freight corridors in long-range transportation plans. - Explore methods and processes to review and update regional freight corridors. - Participate on the Council's Thrive Economic Competitiveness Implementation Team. - Provide technical assistance to MnDOT in freight project programming and selection processes. - Support integration of freight needs in land use and transportation planning work of the Council, including updates to Regional Solicitation scoring criteria and technical assistance to local agencies, as needed.

-Products Completion Dates Metro Freight Initiative implementation and the Urban Freight Perspective Ongoing Thrive MSP 2040 economic competitiveness initiatives Ongoing Integration and refinement of freight scoring criteria in the Regional Solicitation Q3 2020
+Products Completion Dates Metro Freight Initiative implementation and the Urban Freight Perspective Ongoing Thrive MSP 2040 economic competitiveness initiatives Ongoing Review and potentially refine freight scoring criteria in the Regional Solicitation Ongoing

-- Metropolitan Council staff work closely with MnDOT's Office of Freight and Commercial Vehicle Operations and MnDOT's Metro District Multimodal Planning on regional and statewide freight planning efforts, including collaborating in planning MFAC meetings and events, coordination in regional and state policy directives and technical review/assistance in state freight project solicitation process. - Council staff work closely with counties and cities in developing Regional Truck Freight Corridors, which are used in the state freight project funding solicitations, the Regional Solicitation, in the development of regional truck data collection, and performance measures.
+• Metropolitan Council staff work closely with MnDOT's Office of Freight and Commercial Vehicle Operations and MnDOT's Metro District Multimodal Planning on regional and statewide freight planning efforts, including collaborating in planning MFAC meetings and events, coordination in regional and state policy directives and technical review/assistance in state freight project solicitation process.

+Regional Truck Freight Corridors, established in the TPP are used in MnDOT freight project funding solicitations, the Regional Solicitation, and in the development of freight performance measures.